achusang/RC_capacity/readme.txt

 Please place the 'Parameter_and_Results.xlsx' file in the ROOT DIRECTORY of the D: drive (NOT C, NOT E, NOT F, BUT D).
 Then double-click to run 'RC_Capacity.exe'.
+Then, you can see the calculated results on your screen, and you can find them in the 'Parameter_and_Results.xlsx'.
+(If not, please check step #1)

 #1 If you do not have MATLAB installed:
 Prerequisites for Deployment

-Verify that version 9.11 (R2021b) of the MATLAB Runtime is installed.
+Verify that 【version 9.11 (R2021b) of the MATLAB】 Runtime is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter